COVID-19 Frequently Asked Questions for the Pulmonary Hypertension Community (updated 7/7/2020)

 As communities adapt to the COVID-19 pandemic, the Pulmonary Hypertension Association (PHA) continues to address questions and concerns from the PH community about COVID-19.
 PHA provides the most recent Centers for Disease Control and Prevention (CDC) guidance to help the PH community make decisions about safety precautions and daily activities.
 Visit the CDC website and PHA’s COVID-19 page for current information.
 It is important to understand potential risks and take precautions to protect yourself and others because there is no way to ensure zero risk of transmission.

 Q: Are people with PH at greater risk for COVID-19 virus infection?

 A: According to the CDC, there is no evidence to suggest that people with underlying health conditions are at higher risk of becoming infected with the COVID-19 virus.
 However, there is evidence that people with underlying health conditions, including all types of heart and lung diseases, have a higher risk of developing serious illness from the COVID-19 virus if they become infected.
 It is unknown whether the risk of COVID-19 virus infection is higher in PH patients compared to the general population.
 Researchers and clinicians are gathering information through PHA-accredited PH

 Care Centers to understand the impact of COVID-19 on PH patients.

-Q: What safety precautions should I take as a PH patient?
+Q: What everyday safety precautions should I take to prevent infection?

-- Limit close contact to other people who are sick.
+- Limit close contact with other people, especially those who are sick.

 - Frequently wash your hands with soap for at least 20 seconds or use hand sanitizer with at least 60% alcohol content.